MiladArbabi/SynchroFlow/docs/task_tracker/BLUEPRINT.md

 We are building more than software.
 We're creating an **adaptive intelligence** that grows with our customers, learns from their behavior, and ultimately becomes the central nervous system of their commerce operations.

 The ACI Platform doesn't just report on the business—it actively helps run it.
 From the Survival-mode entrepreneur wondering if they'll make payroll to the Enterprise operator managing a $50M brand, every user interacts with a system that understands their context, respects their cognitive load, and accelerates their path to success.

+**The Free Plan Advantage:** Our market-dominating free tier ensures we acquire users at scale while delivering immediate value that creates unstoppable upgrade momentum.
+By combining GA4-beating simplicity with operational data access, we create an acquisition engine that fuels our entire growth strategy.

 This blueprint provides the complete architecture to execute on that vision, with clear principles, scalable engineering patterns, and a phased roadmap that transforms ambitious vision into shippable reality.
   action: 'accepted' | 'dismissed' | 'ignored';